 For the second episode in our third season we discuss alcohol issues past, present, and future.
 Together with the President of Movendi International, Kristina Sperkova, we will review key alcohol policy highlights in 2023 and we will discuss the outlook for alcohol policy trends in 2024.

 In the review of alcohol issues in the past year, Movendi International has identified 6 key stories.
-And in the conversation with Kristina we will discuss the highlights of those in detail, to identify common themes and synergies.
+And in the conversation with Kristina, host Maik Dünnbier discusses the highlights in detail, to identify common themes and synergies.

 This is an insightful discussion that connected past and future in alcohol policy.
-Connecting the dots, seeing the bigger picture, charting new ways forward – Kristina provided this and helped gain new insights.
+Connecting the dots, seeing the bigger picture, charting new ways forward.

 S3 E1: How Communities Can Advance Cancer Prevention Through Awareness and Policy Action on Alcohol